cyberrie/Password-Generator/README.md

 ## Overview

-- This application was built to consolidate JavaScript skills I have learned so far - it enables an employee to generate a random password based on criteria they’ve selected
+- This application was built to consolidate JavaScript skills I have learned so far - it enables the user to generate a random password based on criteria they’ve selected

 - This app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript code

-- It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes
+- It has a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes

 - HTML and CSS have been included in a starter code but re-styled according to the client's preferences